July 2, 2017 @ 2pm

-Celebrate Canada's sesquicentennial with a "bang" and and join us Canada Day weekend for a free, interactive community concert in Niagara-on-the-Lake's beautiful Queen's Royal Park!
+Celebrate Canada's sesquicentennial with a "bang" and join us Canada Day weekend for a free, interactive family-friendly concert in Niagara-on-the-Lake's beautiful Queen's Royal Park!

 Enjoy a performance by TorQ Percussion Quartet, followed by an interactive program "Everything AND the Kitchen Sink", an exploration of how music can be made anytime, any place, with anything!
 TorQ will take seemingly ordinary, everyday objects and transform them into an orchestra of musical instruments.

 Described by the Ottawa Citizen as “Outstanding - no, make that astonishing!”, Canada's premiere percussion ensemble TorQ Percussion Quartet continues to bring new vitality to percussion repertoire and performance in every situation and opportunity.
 Renowned for their engaging performances, members Richard Burrows, Adam Campbell, Jamie Drake, and Daniel Morphy are committed to making percussion music accessible to audiences that span generations and as The Toronto Star states "[TorQ] can stand proud among the growing throng of chamber percussion ensembles around the world."